Former Seahawks punter Jon Ryan reveals he has skin cancer but expects full recovery

 “Want to make that a little bit of a message to be careful with your skin,’’ he said.
 “Sometimes you can’t even do enough.
 Have to keep being checked by a dermatologist and get a full body scan.’’

-Ryan, 38, is tied for ninth in Seahawks history in games played with 159 and is the team’s all-time leader in virtually every career punting category.
+Ryan, 38, is tied for ninth in Seahawks history in games played with 159 and is the team’s career leader in virtually every career punting category.

 He joined the Roughriders last season after having been waived by Seattle in training camp in 2018 when the Seahawks decided to go with rookie Michael Dickson.

-Ryan re-signed with the Roughriders last month on a one-year contract after leading the CFL with an average of 48.8 per punt last season, which also set a Saskatchewan franchise record.
+Ryan re-signed with the Roughriders last month with a one-year contract after leading the CFL with an average of 48.8 yards per punt last season, which set a Saskatchewan franchise record.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.